NaingPhonePyae/CP3407-Group8/README.md

 ## Week 1
 ### Project Goals
-The goal of the **MyClean** project is to design and implement a cloud-powered platform that enables customers to easily book cleaning services and allows service providers to efficiently manage appointments, payments, and customer relationships.
+The goal of the **SparkleClean** project is to design and implement a cloud-powered platform that enables customers to easily book cleaning services and allows service providers to efficiently manage appointments, payments, and customer relationships.
 The platform will be accessible via both web and mobile devices, delivering robust and intuitive functionality tailored for both user groups.

 ---